 Blockage of the ear canal

 The most common cause of blockage in the ear canal is earwax (cerumen).
-See separate leaflet called Earwax for more details.
+See the separate leaflet called Earwax for more details.

 Something in the ear canal